IvannaY-1/Travel-Guide-Website/README.md

 Overall, the journey of creating the tour guide website would have been a valuable learning experience, enriching my knowledge about Lviv, web development, and the significance of responsible tourism promotion.

 ## [Installation](#installation)
-1. Open a Web Browser: Ensure you have a web browser installed on your device.
-Popular choices include Google Chrome, Mozilla Firefox, Microsoft Edge, or Safari.
+1. Open a Web Browser, choose any of the list: Google Chrome, Mozilla Firefox, Microsoft Edge, or Safari.
+Ensure you have a web browser installed on your device.

 2. Enter the URL: In the address bar of your web browser, type or copy the following URL: https://lviv-guide-tour-fd25e4.netlify.app/index.html